Subscribe to Updates

 Ask for help from your dentist

-For assurance of the suitable type of mouthwash to use, have a consultation with your dentist.
+For assurance of the suitable type of rinse to use, have a consultation with your dentist.
 By examining the oral and teeth conditions, your dentist can prescribe the appropriate type of mouthwash.

 Side effects of mouthwash: with all these benefits, are there any risks?